TERREMEMBER/znbase/docs/content/v2.1/quick-start/build-apps/go/ycql.md

 This tutorial assumes that you have:

-- installed YugabyteDB, created a universe and are able to interact with it using the YCQL shell.
+- installed ZNbaseDB, created a universe and are able to interact with it using the YCQL shell.
 If not, please follow these steps in the [Quick start](../../../../api/ycql/quick-start/).
 - installed Go version 1.13 or later.

 ## Install the Go Cassandra driver